Mezcal Bottle Ilustrations

 Agave Plant Harvesting Agave

-The agave is considered sacred by many indigenous cultures as they found sustenance and shelter from the plant.
-Sustenance wise, the flowers are edible while the stalks provided aguamiel (honey water).
-Yielding both sap and fiber, the agave leaves can be used for clothes and building materials.
-Meanwhile, the heart of the agave is the key ingredient of agave spirits.
+The agave plant is considered sacred by many indigenous cultures as they relied on the plant for both food and shelter.
+Food wise, the indigenous would eat the flowers and produced aguamiel (honey water) from the stalks.
+Yielding both sap and fiber, the agave leaves were used for clothes and building materials.
+And of course, the heart of the agave is and was used to create mezcal.

-As briefly mentioned above, mezcal can be made from a wide variety of different agave species.
-Comparatively, mezcal’s popular cousin, tequila, can only be made from the blue weber agave or simply known as blue agave.
+As mentioned above, mezcal can be made from a wide variety of different agave species.
+Comparatively, mezcal’s popular cousin, tequila, can only be made from the blue weber (also known as blue agave).
 Some of the most popular agave species used for mezcal production are:

 Agave Potatorum